strongqa/howitzer/README.md

 License
 -------

-howitzer is Copyright © 2012-2015 Roman Parashchenko and StrongQA.
-It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.
+howitzer is Copyright © 2012-2016 Roman Parashchenko and StrongQA Ltd. It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.